Tackling gender inequality in Latin America

 100 Great Latin American Women

-Having received funding from an AHRC Leadership Fellowship, Dr Rea and Euhen Matarozzo led an international team of creative professionals to produce the children’s book that Dr Rea also co-authored.
+Having received funding from an AHRC Leadership Fellowship, Professor Rea and Euhen Matarozzo led an international team of creative professionals to produce the children’s book.

 The book 100 Grandes Mujeres Latinoamericanas, translated as 100 Great Latin American Women, presents a diverse range of women ranging from political leaders and revolutionaries to entrepreneurs and scientists.
 The women are from different countries, historical periods and have very different life experiences but have all shaped Latin American history and society through contributions to fields such as human rights, conservation, the Arts, technology and sport.